broadly/css-inliner/README.md

 applied to any matching element found in the document, if there is one.
 They are always discarded.

-Rules that cannot be applied, are preserved and added back to the document inside a new `style` elements.
+Rules that cannot be applied, are kept as is, and added back to the document inside a new `style` elements.
 These become accessible to browsers or email clients that refuse to load external stylesheets, but will still process `style` elements included in the document (e.g. GMail).